flhuihui1001/Big-data-Hadoop-and-spark/README.md

 * Once logged on, install git on your cluster's master node: `sudo yum install -y git`
 * Make sure that your ssh agent was forwarded.
 Test with `ssh -T git@github.com`
 * Clone your repository: `git@github.com:my-repository-path/name.git`
+* List the files in your cluster's HDFS (will be empty).
+There are two ways to do it, both are equivalent:
+	* Type `hdfs dfs -ls`
+	* Type `hadoop fs -ls`
+* List the files in the course S3 bucket `s3://gwu-bigdata/`.
+There are two ways to do this:
+	* Using the Hadoop file commands which also work with S3.
+You can list the contents of
+	* Using the AWS Command Line interface which is installed by default on all AWS resources.
+This is a Python

 ###

+## Problem 1

-For the following problems, we will be working with various text files stored on S3 that are of in the 1-100GB range.
+For the following problems, you will be working with various text files stored on S3 that are of in the 1-50 GB range.
 The file contains hypothetic measurements of a scientific instrument called a _quazyilx_ that has been specially created for this class.
 Every few seconds the quazyilx makes four measurements: _fnard_, _fnok_, _cark_ and _gnuck_.
 The output looks like this:

     YYYY-MM-DDTHH:MM:SSZ fnard:10 fnok:4 cark:2 gnuck:9